jlumbroso/prog-exam-room-allocation/src/PE1.md

 -------
 ```

-There are two command line arguments given here (the string `greedy` and the number 3.
+There are two command line arguments given: the string `greedy` and the number 3.
 The first one tells the program which assignment algorithm to use (`greedy` in this case, and the other two options are `robin` and `random`).
 The second argument is the maximum number of students the teacher wants in each room (3 in this case).
+You may assume this number is always greater than 1.

 Also possibly helpful is a debugging function (called `debug`) that tells you the state of some variables in the main function.
 It can be triggered by appending `-debug` to the name of the algorithm.
 So to show this special output, use the algorithm name `greedy-debug`, `robin-debug` or `random-debug`, like this: